FAQS

 Share on:

-Some lenders chose not to work with us as they do not want to be easily compared.
-It makes no sense to us because even without a unifying, centralized platform, anyone wishing to compare can still approach them separately.
-So why make it difficult for the customer?
+Some lenders also chose not to work with us simply because they prefer not to be easily compared.
+We find this illogical, because even without a centralised platform, borrowers can still approach multiple lenders individually to compare offers — why make it harder for customers?

 Share on: